SteliosHD/Veo-Assignment/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3005](http://localhost:3005) to view it in the browser.

+**The frontend requires the backend to be running in http://localhost:8000 before working properly**

 ### Available Endpoints
 * **/api/v1/tree/** - GET - Returns the tree in JSON format